 Confession: a lot of the parenting advice I used to survive pregnancy and the newborn phase came from Reddit.
-Reddit is full of parenting tips and baby hacks that have made my life easier, shared by real parents who have been there.
+Reddit parentings hacks have personally made my life a lot easier and I appreciate the real parents sharing their insights.

 What should I do when my toddler won’t brush his teeth?
 I’m off to Reddit.

 What’s it like to get a cerclage?
 Reddit had my back.

 If you’ve ever been on Reddit, you know that it is a wealth of information.
 There’s subreddits for everything, including birthing and parenting young children.
 Since it is full of real people sharing real experiences, the information is often more personal and authentic.
 A lot of people even added ‘Reddit’ to their Google searches to find more genuine information.

 That said, it is so easy to get lost in Reddit’s sea of posts and comments.
 And unfortunately, Reddit’s native search function is not great, and you can easily stumble upon untoward posts and comments.

 To save you from having to wade into the Reddit deep, I’ve curated 20 awesome baby hacks, parenting tips and advice from Reddit that I’ve personally loved.
 Having spent two pregnancies on bed rest, I spent countless hours on Reddit’s parenting subreddits and I’d excited to share some of these pearls of wisdom that I’ve found.